 Some localities work closely with CDFIs to design programs specifically to help those owners who would otherwise have trouble accessing the amount of credit they need to make their building economically sustainable given rent revenue and the on-going costs of operating and maintaining the building.
 Two premier examples are the Community Preservation Corporation in New York City and the Community Investment Corporation in Chicago.

 Some property owners facing major rehabilitation costs but unwilling to work with government may nevertheless be interested in selling their property.
 In this case, the government can help mission-oriented organizations (for profit or not for profit) purchase the property.
 Organizations willing to keep the rents affordable will likely need government subsidies to be able to compete with market rate buyers for the acquisition as well as to make any necessary repairs and system replacements to put the property on a physically acceptable and economically sustainable path.
-For more information on acquisition subsidies, click here.
+More information on acquisition subsidies is available in this policy brief.

 Expanded access to capital could be made available to all unsubsidized rental properties now renting at affordable rents or at certain rent levels, according to a particular jurisdiction’s affordability definition.
 Limiting the overall size of these programs are the resources available, including locally generated funds (e.g., local tax revenue, general obligation bondBond issued by the state or local government, which uses tax revenues to repay bond holders.
 They can be used to fund affordable homes that typically cannot generate enough revenue to repay bond holders.
 Issuing general obligation bond often requires vote of the electorate.s) as well as dollars and tax credits flowing through federal and state programs that can be used to subsidize local housing efforts.